regnull/ubikom/doc/cli.md

 The key will be saved as secret.key file in the current directory.

 It is recommended that you use a passphrase when you create a key.
-If you don't, anyone who can access this file will be able to impersonate you.
+If you don't, anyone with an access to this file will be able to use it right away.
+Which is not to say that using a passphrase would give you perfect protection - ubikom-cli is a practical tool, not an industrial-strength wallet.
+Never use it to protect your valuable crypto accounts.

 ### Create Key Using Password